PeterKellett/project-4/README.md

 3. As an owner I would like to be able to contact the person who submitted the order.
 4. As an owner I would like top be able to keep the final product secure until a verified payment is made whereby the final product is immediately released to the client.
 5. As an owner I would like to be able to gather a testimonials from our clients.
-6. As an owner I would like the finished products and the client testimonial to be automatically added to the site showcase area.
+6. As an owner I would offer a discount to encourage visitors to register their details with the site.

 ## Wireframes
 [home page](https://res.cloudinary.com/dfboxofas/image/upload/v1611949285/project-4/readme/Homepage-wireframes_et9y77.jpg)